-Whether you pluck a piano key or strum a guitar string or blow into a saxophone, that instrument produces a sound wave.
+Whether you pluck a piano key, strum a guitar string, or blow into a saxophone, that instrument produces a sound wave.

 A sound wave is just vibrations of air molecules that go back and forth, creating a wave of pressure that travels from the instrument (that produces the sound) and is picked up by our ears.

 The main property of a sound wave is its frequency, which is just a word for how fast the cycle of the wave is.